Pittosporum patulum: Habitat

-It is a small tree restricted to sub-alpine sites in canopy gaps in Nothofagus forest and in scree.
+Pittosporum patulum is restricted to sub-alpine sites in canopy gaps in mountain beech forest above 800 metres (2625 ft).
+The majority of adult plants are located in open and exposed sites such as: avalanche terrain, river margins, on bluffs.
 It is uncommon and may be threatened by grazing and by alien herbivores.

+Conservation

 It is listed in the IUCN Red List as Endangered, and on the New Zealand Threat Classification System as Nationally Endangered.
-In 1999, a recovery plan was approved by the Director-General of the Department of Conservation.
+In 1999, a recovery plan was approved by the director-general of the Department of Conservation.

+Ungulates (hoofed mammals) typically feed on juvenile foliage, and opossums eat both the juvenile and adult foliage as well as the flowers of P. patulum.
+Rodents feed on the seed dropped beneath adult trees, and insect browsing can deform new growth.